sshojiro/sshojiro.github.io/about.markdown

 published: true
 ---

+## Research Interests
-Hi, this is sshojiro, belonging to a university in Japan.
-I'm interested in mathmatical and statistical methods and chemical engineering.
+I'm interested in mathmatical and statistical methods and chemical engineering, especially shallow learning or theorem-based calibration methods.

 ## Skills
 - Software development with Ruby on Rails, including javascript.